caddison/AeroCompanion/README.md

 **Return to Home**: Command the drone to return to its launch point.

 **Capture Data**: Record visual, thermal, or sensor data for later analysis or real-time transmission to the user.

-**Patrol Area**: Perform repeated loops around a specified area, monitoring for changes or abnormalities.

-**Thermal Scan**: Use thermal imaging to detect heat signatures, useful for energy audits or finding missing persons.

-**Precise Landing**: Utilize sensors to guide the drone to a safe and accurate landing position.

 ---